seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 good Christians ought to have.

 **ESCALUS**
-This comes off well; here’s a wise officer.
+This comes off well; here's a wise officer.

 **ANGELO**
 Go to: what quality are they of?
 Elbow is your
 name? why dost thou not speak, Elbow?

 **POMPEY**
-He cannot, sir; he’s out at elbow.
+He cannot, sir; he's out at elbow.

 **ANGELO**
 What are you, sir?